Democrats fight off Senate challenge, pick up Assembly seats in New Jersey

+- he results on Tuesday buoyed the party’s prospects after a bleak showing in the last election.
+Democrat John Burzichelli defeated Republican Ed Durr, who stunned Senate President Steve Sweeney two years ago by beating him in a race that few expected would be competitive that year.

+- Democratic incumbents Vin Gopal and Andrew Zwicker also won contests in the Senate.
+Democrat Paul Moriarty won an open Senate seat after a fellow Democrat's retirement, and the party also picked up at least three seats in the Assembly.

-New Jersey Democrats fended off Republican challenges in pivotal state Senate races and flipped three Assembly contests from GOP control Tuesday, buoying the party’s prospects after a bleak showing in the last election.
+New Jersey Democrats kept control of their legislative majorities on Tuesday, holding the line against Republican challenges as well as flipping seats in pivotal Senate races and Assembly contests.
+The results buoyed the party’s prospects after a bleak showing in the last election.

+Democrat John Burzichelli defeated Republican Ed Durr, who stunned Senate President Steve Sweeney two years ago by beating him in a race that few expected would be competitive that year.

+A bright spot for Republicans was Owen Henry's victory in the state Senate in the 12th District, which was open because of Democrat Sam Thompson's retirement.
+Thompson is a long-time Republican who left the party this year after he said he was likely to face a primary challenger.

+The Democratic wins are a departure from two years ago when Democratic Gov. Phil Murphy won a closer-than-expected contest against his GOP challenger and Republicans netted seven seats in legislative races.
+The results ensure Murphy will have a Democratic Legislature in the final two years of his second term.

-State Sen. Vin Gopal defeated Republican Steve Dnistrian in the coastal 11th Legislative District and incumbent Andrew Zwicker beat former GOP Rep. Michael Pappas in the 16th District, which includes Princeton.
+In the coastal 11th Legislative District, State Sen. Vin Gopal defeated Republican Steve Dnistrian, while incumbent Andrew Zwicker beat former GOP Rep. Michael Pappas in the 16th District, which includes Princeton.
 Gopal's running mates Margie Donlon and Luanne Peterpaul also defeated Republican incumbents in the same district.
 In Ocean County’s 30th District, Rabbi Avi Schnall defeated GOP incumbent Assemblyman Edward Thomson.

 “I think voters are tired of the political bickering,” Gopal said Tuesday before his victory.
 “They want people to bring them together.
 There needs to be discussion and debate and decorum back in government.”